obsidiandynamics/kafdrop/README.md

 Valid format values are `DEFAULT`, `AVRO`, `PROTOBUF`.
 This can also be configured at the topic level via dropdown when viewing messages.

 ## Configure Protobuf message type
+### Option 1: Using Protobuf Descriptor
 In case of protobuf message type, the definition of a message could be compiled and transmitted using a descriptor file.
 Thus, in order for kafdrop to recognize the message, the application will need to access to the descriptor file(s).
 Kafdrop will allow user to select descriptor and well as specifying name of one of the message type provided by the descriptor at runtime.

 To configure a folder with protobuf descriptor file(s) (.desc), follow:
 ```
 --protobufdesc.directory=/var/protobuf_desc
 ```

+### Option 2 : Using Schema Registry
+In case of no protobuf descriptor file being supplied the implementation will attempt to create the protobuf deserializer using the schema registry instead.

+### Defaulting to Protobuf
 If preferred the message type could be set to default as follows:
 ```
 --message.format=PROTOBUF